juejuepaingycc/home-renovation/README.md

-# Homeez App Demo
+# Home Renovation App Demo

-This is Demo app for Homeez.
-I created it by inspiring react-planner and Homeez.
+This is Demo app for Home Renovation.
+I created it by inspiring react-planner.

 ## Features